 - if nothing is selected, the new item will be inserted at the end of the document

-- if a clause is selected, then the new item will be inserted as the last sub-clause of the selected clause
+- if Shift is held the new item will be inserted as the last sub-clause of the selected clause

 You can deselect a clause by either clicking the space between two clauses, or by clicking above the first or below the last clause.